 The pandemic seems to have no significant impact on Cambodia's geographical distribution of exports.
 Prior to the COVID-19 pandemic, the USA was Cambodia's largest export market, with values amounting to USD 4.41 billion or 30 percent of total exports.
 During the pandemic, the USA remained the top export market and its share in 2020 was the same compared to the pre-COVID period.
-It is important to note that in 2021 Cambodia exports amounted to 7.49 billion to the USA with top commodities being textile and clothing with values in 2021 of USD 3.11 billion (or 70 percent of exports), furniture, bedding and mattresses (USD 833 million), machinery and electronic appliances (USD 569 million), and footwear (USD 549 million).
+It is important to note that in 2021 Cambodia exports amounted to 7.49 billion to the USA with top commodities being textile and clothing with values in 2021 of USD 3.11 billion (or 70 percent of exports to the USA), travel goods and handbags (USD 1.26 billion or 17 percent of exports), furniture, bedding and mattresses (USD 833 million), machinery and electronic appliances (USD 569 million), and footwear (USD 549 million).